-Jenny Edkins is Professor of Politics.
-She has recently published four books: the third edition of the successful textbook, Global Politics: A New Introduction, co-edited with Maja Zehfuss; the Routledge Handbook of Critical International Relations; her sixth monograph, Change and the Politics of Certainty (Manchester University Press, 2019), available on open access; and a collection of essays, images and poems from scholars, artists and activists entitled After Grenfell: Violence, Resistance and Response (Pluto Press, 2019), co-edited with Dan Bulley and Nadine El-Enany and first reviewed here.
-In addition to her academic writing, she explores fiction, poetry, autobiography and other literary forms.
-Her poem 'As it turned out' is published in Planet Magazine (235) to mark thirty years since the fall of the Berlin Wall.
+Jenny Edkins has recently published four books: the third edition of the successful textbook, Global Politics: A New Introduction, co-edited with Maja Zehfuss; the Routledge Handbook of Critical International Relations; her sixth monograph, Change and the Politics of Certainty (Manchester University Press, 2019), available on open access; and a collection of essays, images and poems from scholars, artists and activists entitled After Grenfell: Violence, Resistance and Response (Pluto Press, 2019), co-edited with Dan Bulley and Nadine El-Enany and first reviewed here.
+She is currently working on a co-edited volume with Policy Press, When This Is Over: Reflections on an Unequal Pandemic, which takes stock of the inequalities, injustices and tensions of the UK's pandemic politics.

 She has published twelve other books, including five more monographs: Face Politics (Routledge, 2015); Missing: Persons and Politics (Cornell, 2011); Trauma and the Memory of Politics (Cambridge, 2003); Whose Hunger: Concepts of Famine, Practices of Aid (Minnesota, 2008); and Poststructuralism and International Relations (Lynne Rienner, 1999).

 In addition to her academic work, she is a published poet.
 Her first poem, 'As it turned out' appeared in Planet Magazine (235) to mark thirty years since the fall of the Berlin Wall, and others have appeared in Acumen, Contexto Internacional, Journal of Narrative Politics, Ink Sweat & Tears, Mobius: The Journal of Social Change, and Notes and Records among others.